 I stood at the open kitchen window sipping coffee in the warm morning light.
 I listened to birds happily chirping about the ceasing of spring showers and the freedom of warmer weather.
 I thought about all the happy time spent just beyond that glass playing with the sweet girl when she was a bit younger.
 We’d have picnics near her mini playground or I’d push her in her bear swing until my arms wore out.
 On long warm summer days she would play there while I went in and started dinner.
 We’d talk through the open window and I could watch her do all the incredible things kids do and want their parents to witness.

-Childhood peace and parental joy was sacrificed over the last couple of years to legal efforts and obligations … separation, divorce, psychological, custody, and forensic evaluations, mandatory therapy visits, supervised visitation, reunification therapy, time spent preparing for court, gently nudging my daughter back in the direction of joy following each and every one of those traumatic experiences, homeschooling her to maintain some kind of stability, generating freelancing work and income so that we’d be available for all of this legally endorsed torture, and then finally literally collapsing to my knees and fracturing a cap, detaching my quadricep and patella tendon, surgical repair and rehab.
+Peace and joy competed with strife over the last couple of years to other efforts and obligations, which I was told were of greater priority.
+Lots of moments were dedicated to the process of continually and gently nudging my daughter back in the direction of joy and maintaining some kind of stability, freelancing work and income, time with friends, availability for the previously mentioned obligations, and then finally literally collapsing to my knees and fracturing a cap, detaching my quadricep and patella tendon, surgical repair and rehab.

 No matter … because God used for good what was meant to harm (Genesis 50:20), honoring His promise that there is nothing hidden that will not be revealed, and nothing concealed that will not be known and illuminated (Luke 8:17).
 We are to delay judgement until the proper time … and allow God to bring to light what is hidden in the darkness and expose the motives in another person’s heart (1 Corinthians 4:5).